reasonwithoutrestraint/site/mkdocs/docs/Original/Ethics/My Position/Normative Psychology.md

 To endorse any of these attitudes entails some motivation, but it can be defeated by other base motivations.
 The point is simply that the normative judgment that X is appropriate entails a disposition to adopt X.
 Another way of putting it: normative judgments must be capable of motivating an agent to adopt the relevant attitude on its own, without the need to posit an additional desire.

+Intentional action can be explained from two perspectives, the *intentional* and the *deliberative*.
+From the intentional perspective, intentional action can be explained by citiing *motivating reasons*, i.e. by citing a belief-desire pair that fits into a pattern of teleological explanation.
+From the deliberative perspective, intentional action can be explained by citing *normative reasons*, i.e. by citing a pattern of rational deliberation that either did, or could have, produced it.
+This involves citing the considerations that one reflects over in deciding what to do.

+The deliberative perspective must be explanatory because when we decide what to do after deliberation, that often makes a difference in what we do.
+This would be impossible if the deliberative perspective were not explanatory, since the connection between deliberation and our action would be purely causally contingent.
+Thus, our attitudes towards the propositions that figure in our deliberations must be capable of figuring in an explanation of our action.
+However, there must also be some slack between desires and values.
+An agent may desire to X without valuing to X (e.g. kleptomaniac, addicts, etc.).
+Likewise, an agent may value X without desiring to X (e.g. the depressed, weakness of will).
+In general, due to psychological compulsions, physical addictions, emotional disturbances, etc. there is an imperfect connection between what an agent judges to be a normative reasons for action and the agent's motivating reasons for action.

+??? note "Elaboration Possible"
+	Similar disconnects happen even with fear, anger, and even beliefs.

+To judge that one has normative reason to X is to *endorse* X under deliberation.
+Normative judgments then can be vaguely characterized as *deliberative endorsement* of some propositional content.
+Contrast this with undeliberative or unreflective endorsement, which can be the sources of one's *motivating reasons*, the explanation of their intentional behavior.
+Voluntary actions can be explained by a belief and desire; these actions are done on the basis of normative reasnoing insofar as deliberation and reflection play a role in how the belief and desire manifest into action, i.e. if deliberation influences what one desires, which desires are actualized, etc.

 ----- Disagreement